 Framing the million-dollar view of the Singapore skyline, the Concourse Skyline Penthouse by Robb Report is an exercise in elegance and refined living.
-We speak to The I.D.
-Department, interior designers of the Penthouse, on what it takes to deck a dream home with a stunning panorama
+We speak to The ID Dept, interior designers of the Penthouse, on what it takes to deck a dream home with a stunning panorama

 What are some misconceptions that clients have when it comes to designing large spaces?